If you are planning a trip to Walt Disney World there is a very good chance you’ll be visiting Magic Kingdom while you are there.

 Long-time Disney visitors know that there is the “official” opening time for a park and then there is the time Disney typically starts letting guests inside, which can be up to 30 minutes (or even more) before the official opening time.

-Note: Disney has announced that they will be putting a formal stamp on this unofficial opening time by allowing onsite resort guests to always have access to the parks 30 minutes before non-Disney Resort guests.
-They are calling it Early Theme Park Entry and we have more info on that below.
+Disney has put a formal stamp on this unofficial opening time by allowing onsite resort guests to always have access to the parks 30 minutes before non-Disney Resort guests.
+This access for on-site guests is called Early Theme Park Entry and we have more info on that below.

 So, if you want to be there for Rope Drop at Magic Kingdom, we recommend arriving to the front of the park no later than 45 minutes before the official opening time.

 - If you are taking the bus to Magic Kingdom you’ll need to be down to the bus stop 90 minutes before the official opening time.
 That should put you on the first or second bus of the day (and make your morning go that much more smoothly).